 Wave particle duality; photoelectric effect, Hertz and Lenard's observations; Einstein's photoelectric equation - particle nature of light.
-Matter waves - wave nature of particles, de-Broglie relation.
+Matter waves - wave nature of particles, de-Broglie relation; conclusion from Davisson-Germer experiment.

-Photo electric effect, quantization radiation: Einstein's equation $E{max} = h \upsilon - W_0$; threshold frequency; work function; experimental facts of Hertz and Lenard and their conclusions: Einstein used Planck's ideas and extended it to apply for radiation (light); photoelectric effect can be explained only assuming quantum (particle) of radiation.
-Determination of nature Planck's constant (from the graph of stopping potential V_s versus frequency f of the incident light).
+Photo electric effect. quantization of Einstein's radiation: equation $E{max} = h\upsilon - W_0$; threshold frequency; work function; experimental facts of Hertz and Lenard and their conclusions: Einstein used Planck's ideas and extended it to apply for radiation (light); photoelectric effect can be explained only assuming quantum (particle) nature of radiation.
+Determination of Planck's constant (from the graph of stopping potential V_s versus frequency f of the incident light).
 Momentum of photon $p=E/c=hv/c=h/\lambda$.

 De Broglie hypothesis, phenomenon of electron diffraction (qualitative only).
 Wave nature of radiation is exhibited in interference, diffraction and polarisation; particle nature is exhibited in photoelectric effect.
 Dual nature of matter: particle nature common in that it possesses momentum p and kinetic energy KE.
 The wave nature of matter was proposed by Louis de Broglie, $\lambda=h/p=h/mv$.
+Davisson and Germer experiment; qualitative description of the experiment and conclusion.